Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

 \subsubsection{Not knowing how deletions were noticed is less acceptable to the users}

-In~\cref{sec:ci_background}, we defined two methods of noticing the deletions (i.e., the transmission principle).
-We also considered the null transmission principle where no discovery method is specified to the participants.
-By statistically comparing the distributions of the flows with the null transmission principle versus the non-null transmission principles we see that there is a significant difference ($p$ < 0.00001).
-The mean of the null transmission principle is 0.23 Likert-scale points smaller (less acceptable) than the non-null transmission principles.
-This is consistent with human desire for cognitive closure~\cite{Congnative} that not knowing how deletions were noticed is less acceptable.
+In~\cref{tab:regression_results}, we see that both of the transmission principles that we considered in our study are significantly different ($p$ < 0.05) that the baseline \textit{null} transmission (i.e., not specifying any discovery method to the participants).
+On average, the score of the flows with the null transmission principle is 0.23 Likert-scale points smaller (less acceptable) than the non-null transmission principles.
+This is consistent with the human desire for cognitive closure~\cite{Congnative} that not knowing how deletions were noticed is less acceptable.